panStamp/respira-indoor/README.md

 <img src="http://panstamp.org/pictures/respira-indoor_wifimanager_02.jpg">
 </p>

 Also enter your e-mail address.
 This address will be used by R!
 To send you an e-mail with the link to your dashboard and also to verify that you are not a bot :-).
+At this point, you will also be allowed to name your device.
 After this verification you will be able to open the dashboard for the device.

 4. Save your settings and let your RESPIRA indoor device connect to the network.
 The first readings will be transmitted 5 minutes after this connection.